CiscoDevNet/sastre/README.md

     INFO: Completed certificate sync with controllers
     INFO: Task completed successfully

-### Migrating templates to 20.1
+### Migrating templates from pre-20.1 to post-20.1
-- Template migration from 18.4, 19.2 or 19.3 to 20.1 is supported.
+- Template migration from pre-20.1 to post-20.1 format is supported.
 Maintenance numbers are not relevant to the migration.
 That is, 20.1 and 20.1.1 can be specified without any difference in terms of template migration.
 - The source of templates can be a live vManage or a backup.
 The destination is always a local directory.
 A restore task is then used to push migrated items to the target vManage.
 - Device attachments and template values are currently not handled by the migrate task.
 For instance, devices attached to a device template are left on that same template even when a new migrated template is created.